 Since its inception the CLTC has worked to improve the administration of civil justice in New Zealand.

-Daniel Kalderimis is the convenor of the Civil Litigation and Tribunals Committee.
-He has been in practice for 20 years and a Chapman Tripp litigation partner since November 2011.
-He is recognised as a leading lawyer in Chambers Asia Pacific 2019 and Chambers Global 2019 and as a leading individual for dispute resolution in Legal 500 Asia Pacific 2019.
-Daniel has a strong interest in advocacy and in the development of civil procedure, which he teaches biennially at Victoria University Law School.
+Daniel Kalderimis is the convenor of the CLTC.
+Daniel was formerly a senior litigation partner at Chapman Tripp, and now practices as a barrister at Thorndon Chambers.
+He is recognised as a leading lawyer in Chambers Asia Pacific 2021 and Chambers Global 2021, and as a leading individual for dispute resolution in Legal 500 Asia Pacific.
+Daniel is also an NZLS representative on the Rules Committee.

 The committee members are experienced practitioners with knowledge and expertise in civil litigation: